Keeping Tiny Affordable

 · We exercise at home or outdoors without expensive equipment or classes.
 YouTube videos are my favorite workouts!

 · We both began earning extra money on top of our full-time jobs.
-They included writing courses in our areas of expertise, tutoring online, picking up gigs on the side, an Etsy shop, book writing, and some night/weekend work.
+They included writing courses in our areas of expertise, tutoring online, renting out a room, picking up gigs on the side, an Etsy shop, book writing, and some night/weekend work.

 · We obtained used appliances, furniture and lawn equipment online or from bartering with friends instead of buying new.

 · We did not buy new “stuff”.
 Books, clothing, kitchenware and decor was swapped with friends or obtained used.